In part 1 we saw a simple implementation of a linked list, but it only works with a particular structure:

 pointer of the node we want to

-it’s wanted, which more likely is not, because the node will be disposed of, so
+desired – which more likely it’s not, because the node will be disposed of – so let’s remove that

 GSList **p = &list;